velexi-research/VLXI-Cookiecutter-Python/README.md

      located in the `NOTICE` file.
 Otherwise, the copyright notice is located in the `LICENSE` file.

+6. ___Optional___.
+Customize GitHub Configurations

+   __Code Stability__

+   1. From the GitHub repository web page, navigate to "Settings" > "Branches" (in the "Code and automation" section of the side menu).

+   2. Set the default branch to `main`.

+   3. Add branch protection for the `main` branch and enable the following configurations.

+      * Require a pull request before merging

+        * Require approvals

+          * __Recommendation__: enable for projects with multiple active developers who can serve as reviewers

+          * __Warning__: must be disabled for projects with a single developer

+      * Require conversation resolution before merging

+      * Do not allow bypassing the above settings

+   __GitHub Actions Security__

+   1. From the GitHub repository web page, navigate to "Settings" > "Actions" > "General" (in the "Code and automation" section of the side menu).

+   2. Configure "Actions permissions".

+      * Select the most restrictive option and customize the sub-options.

+        * Allow actions created by GitHub: yes

+        * Allow actions by Marketplace verified creators: no

+        * Allow specified actions and reusable workflows.

+          ```
+          snok/install-poetry,codecov/*,JamesIves/github-pages-deploy-action
+          ```

+   3. Configure "Workflow permissions".

+      * Select "Read repository content permissions"

+      * Allow GitHub Actions to create and approve pull requests: no

+### 2.2.
+Deploying Package Documentation to GitHub Pages

+1. From the GitHub repository web page, navigate to "Settings" > "Pages" (in the "Code and automation" section of the side menu) and configure GitHub Pages to deploy from the `gh-pages` branch.

+   * Source: Deploy from a branch
+   * Branch: gh-pages
+     * Folder: /(root)

+2. That's it!
+Every time the `main` branch is updated, the CI workflow will automatically update the package documentation on GitHub Pages.

 -------------------------------------------------------------------------------

 ## 3. Contributor Notes